HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/advanced/2021-02-04-public-key-cryptography.md

 <div class="row align-items-center">
     <div class="col-lg-6 d-none d-lg-block"><img src="/assets/post_files/technology/advanced/public-key-cryptography/ecc_3.jpg" alt="ECC" style="width: 400px;"></div>
     <div class="col-lg-6">
-        When we want to multiply a point on the curve we must add it to itself.
-To multiply point P by two we add it to itself once.
-In this case, we can't really connect two points, but we go for the tangent line (the one with the arrows).
         If you look at a random point close to P (the lightest gray), connecting the two points will result in the lightest grey line.
 Moving this point closer and closer towards P (from light to dark) brings the connecting line closer to the tangent line until it becomes the points and the lines overlap.
     </div>
     <div class="col-lg-6 d-block d-lg-none"><img src="/assets/post_files/technology/advanced/public-key-cryptography/ecc_3.jpg" alt="ECC" style="width: 400px;"></div>
 </div>